 Billy Taylor Shows Us How

-Continuing my author interview series (check out all my author interviews), I interviewed my friend and colleague, Billy Ray Taylor, about his new book The Winning Link, which is set to release on August 25, 2022.
+Continuing my author interview series (check out all my author interviews), I interviewed my friend and colleague, Billy Ray Taylor, about his new book The Winning Link.

 Billy is the real deal, having been an executive at Goodyear, and now as the President of LinkedXL where he supports global companies around the world to create their own “winning links”.

 In The Winning Link Billy shows readers how to:

 - Build and deploy a clear, purpose-driven strategy with clarity